-- Programs will meet the key elements of permanent supportive housing published by the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration.22 - Programs consider the needs of the household in terms of location, cost, number of bedrooms, handicap access, ongoing service needs and other pertinent information when moving a household into housing.
+- Programs consider the needs of the household in terms of location, cost, number of bedrooms, handicap access, ongoing service needs and other pertinent information when moving a household into housing.
 Programs will assess potential housing for compliance with program standards for habitability, lead-based paint, and rent reasonableness prior to the individual or family signing a lease. - Programs provide assistance to the participant in locating and procuring housing. - For rental assistance or tenant-based rental assistance grants, program participants must sign a lease in their name for a one-year period.
 For leasing assistance grants, agencies must master lease a unit and then have a sub-lease with the program participant for a one-year period.
 All participant leases and sub-leases must be standard leases that would apply to any other person leasing said unit and automatically renewable upon expiration for a minimum term of one month.
-Participant sub-leases with grantees must confer all of the legal rights and protections of the lease between the agency and the landlord. - HUD CoC grantees will adhere to the responsibilities of grant management outlined by the BoS CoC.23 - For CoC-funded permanent supportive housing programs, HUD does not require programs to impose occupancy charges on participants as a condition of residing in the housing (CFR 578.77).
-However, if programs do require occupancy charges, they must impose them on all participants of the program and these charges cannot exceed the highest of: - o 30% of the household's monthly adjusted gross income; - o 10% of the household's monthly income; or - If the household receives payments for welfare assistance from a public agency wherein part of the payment is for housing costs, the portion of the payment designated for housing costs. - For CoC programs, PSH assistance must be provided without a designated length of stay. - For HUD-VASH permanent supportive housing programs, participants must follow rent payment guidelines of the Housing Choice Voucher program.
+Participant sub-leases with grantees must confer all of the legal rights and protections of the lease between the agency and the landlord. - HUD CoC Program grantees will adhere to the responsibilities of grant management outlined by the BoS CoC.25 - For CoC Program-funded permanent supportive housing programs, HUD does not require programs to impose occupancy charges on participants as a condition of residing in the housing (CFR 578.77).
+However, if programs do require occupancy charges, they must impose them on all participants of the program and these charges cannot exceed the highest of: - 30% of the household's monthly adjusted gross income; - o 10% of the household's monthly income; or - If the household receives payments for welfare assistance from a public agency wherein part of the payment is for housing costs, the portion of the payment designated for housing costs. - For CoC programs, PSH assistance must be provided without a designated length of stay. - For HUD-VASH permanent supportive housing programs, participants must follow rent payment guidelines of the Housing Choice Voucher program.